 The next section covers the most common tactics used to implement modern marketing and sales strategy.
 Some may look familiar but take note of how they are being used today and consider how they fit your needs.

 - Inbound Marketing.
 Inbound marketing is the modern way to attract customers.
 By producing valuable content and personalized experiences tailored to those who best benefit from your products and services, you can form connections with people who are looking for the solutions you have to offer.
 It generates warm leads so you’re engaging with people who need you.
 Attracting the right kind of traffic to your business raises your odds of positive experiences on both sides.
 The effort is to steer away from outbound marketing of the past.
 Outbound interrupts people with marketing messages and repels more than it attracts.
 In that setting, the relationship is starting off on the wrong foot.

 The term “inbound marketing” largely applies to web-technology and works on the simple formula of attracting, engaging and delighting an audience that is likely to do business with you.
 A strategy in and of itself, it requires a long term commitment.
-Blogging, social media, email marketing are all used as part of coordinated efforts to promote conversion paths.
+Blogging, social media, and email marketing are all used as part of coordinated efforts to promote conversion paths.
 The blogging and social media contribute to overall search engine optimization efforts (read on, SEO is featured separately in this list of tactics).

 - Inbound Sales and Sales Enablement Taking things from inbound marketing over into sales, we layer in the steps of identify, connect, explore and advise.
 Salespeople take the leads generated by inbound marketing and examine whether they could be an ideal fit for your company’s offerings.
 If the answer is yes, inbound salespeople connect with them and explore in greater detail.
 The objective is to get enough information to make specific recommendations as part of a proposal.
 Lastly, salespeople advise with a proposal how your company is uniquely positioned to address their needs.